cnanders/matlab-moxa-nport-notes/README.md

 The rest of this docuemnt refers exclusively to operation in TCP Client Mode since

-# Configuring TCP Client Mode With Web Browser
+# Configuring TCP ServerMode With Web Browser

 In a browser, navigate to the IP of the Moxa.
 In the web-based configuration tool.

 1. Click “Operating Settings” -> “Port 1”
-2. Set the dropdown to “TCP Client”
+2. Set the dropdown to “TCP Server”
 3. Scroll to the bottom and click “Submit”

 - For single-serial-port Moxas, the default tcpip port is 4001.
 Matlab will neet to configure the `tcpclient` or  `tcpip` instance with this port.